robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 “Who taught you?”

 “My mum.”
-He deftly put a knot in the far end of the thread.
-“She does alterations sometimes.
-For neighbours.
-For a bit of pin money.”
+He put a knot in the far end of the thread.
+“She does alterations for neighbours, for a bit of pin money.”

 Mara's eyes flicked to mine.
 She gave me the slightest nod.